This legislative ask is designed to be shared with your members of Congress and their staff.

 We urge every member of Congress to take swift action in response to ongoing racist police killings and other violence against Black people across our country.
 Although much of the work to address police violence needs to be done at the local and state level, federal legislation is also urgently needed.

-Co-sponsor and pass the meaningful reforms included in the Justice in Policing Act of 2020.
+Co-sponsor and pass the meaningful reforms included in the Justice in Policing Act (H.R.
+1280)

-We call on the 117th Congress to swiftly pass the meaningful police reform that was included in the George Floyd Justice in Policing Act in 2020.
-This bold, transformative legislation will assist police departments in changing the culture of policing, raising the standards of the profession, and holding officers accountable.
+In early March, the House took a good first step by passing the Justice in Policing Act (H.R.
+1280).
+This bold, transformative legislation will assist law enforcement in demilitarizing policing, changing the culture of policing, raising the standards of the profession, and holding officers accountable.
 Yet, while we celebrate this victory, the bill’s fate in the Senate is uncertain.

-We see an urgent need for legislation to protect Black communities from the systemic perils of over-policing, police brutality, misconduct, and harassment.
-Now is the time to end the impunity in which officers operate when taking the lives of Black people.
+Black communities disproportionately suffer the effects of systemic racism in policing—from over-policing, police brutality, misconduct, and harassment to the impunity in which officers operate in taking the lives of Black people.